AllenCell/EMT_image_analysis/H2B_and_EOMES_instance_segmentation/README.md

 - Set the input/output paths (or upload a CSV of S3 paths created with AICS BFF).
 - Choose the processing mode.
 - Configure denoising (select channels, choose between dynamic rescaling or constant denoising, and decide whether to save raw images).
 - Set segmentation parameters (select segmentation type and specify pretrained model paths for nuclei and/or cell segmentation).
+Use the H2B trained model "cellpose_1733942372.5497868" file from the repo for the H2B or Eomes nuclei raw data s3 paths from BFF appplication instead of cyto3 default model.
 - Configure clipping parameters.
 - Launch processing and view results in Napari using the provided viewer launcher.